-Students in this course expand their working knowledge of anatomy and physiology in relation to the
+Students in this course expand their working knowledge of anatomy and physiology in relation to the cardiopulmonary and renal systems.
+Prerequisite: BIO 105 3 Credit Hours

 RC 173 General Pharmacology

 This course addresses general pharmacological terms, characteristics, actions and administration as well as an overview of the nervous system.
 Students practice calculating drug dosages using measurements, conversions, ratios and proportions.
 3.5 Credit Hours